temporalio/documentation/docs/typescript/activities.md

 ### Heartbeating

-Long running activities should heartbeat their progress back to the Workflow for the dual purposes of reporting progress and earlier detection of stalled activities (with Heartbeat timeouts).
+Long running activities should heartbeat their progress back to the Workflow for earlier detection of stalled activities (with Heartbeat timeouts).

+For example, if your activity `StartToCloseTimeout` is 1 hour and the activity stalled, Temporal would have to wait out the 1 hour before retrying.

+If you set a `heartbeatTimeout` for 10 seconds, and used the heartbeat API, the absence of heartbeats in the `heartbeatTimeout` window would give the Server a signal that the activity has stalled and should be retried.

 <details>
 <summary>
 What activities should heartbeat?
 </summary>

 Heartbeating is best thought about not in terms of time, but in terms of "How do you know you are making progress"?

-- If an operation is so short that it doesn't make any sense to say "i'm still working on this", then don't heartbeat.
+If an operation is so short that it doesn't make any sense to say "I am still working on this", then don't heartbeat.
+Vice versa for longer operations.
-- If an operation takes long enough that you can say "I am still working on this", then do.

-If your underlying task can report definite progress, that is ideal.
+- If your underlying task can report definite progress, that is ideal.
+  - However, do note that your Workflow cannot read this progress information while the Activity is still executing (or it would have to store it in Event History).
+You may report progress to external sources if you need it exposed to the user.
-However you may get something useful from just verifying that the Worker processing your Activity is at the very least "still alive" (has not run out of memory or silently crashed).
+- Even without a "progress you may get something useful from just verifying that the Worker processing your Activity is at the very least "still alive" (has not run out of memory or silently crashed).
-If your activity `StartToClose` has a 1 hour timeout, even if there is no progress to report, the heartbeat would give the Server a signal that it is still alive and could retry earlier.
-Otherwise, server would have to wait for 1hour before retry.

 Suitable for heartbeating: